 Taking up his sword, just as the Master commanded, Nathan prepared for battle.
 Sharpening the blade, lifting the breastplate, cinching the belt, donning the helmet, he prepared for more than just the physical confrontation.
 As he cleared his mind, the Master’s commandments filled him, boiling up through his mind and cascading down his flesh, cleansing him within and without.

-Stepping outside into the chill evening air, Nathan was overwhelmed with the solidarity of his comrades-in-arms.
+Stepping into the chill evening air, Nathan was overwhelmed by the solidarity of his comrades-in-arms.
 The land teemed with hundreds of his brothers, girding themselves for the fight.
-Fires burned in their eyes and their hearts - fires that could not match the vengeance their Master had promised to wreak upon their enemies that night.
+Fires burned in their eyes and their hearts – fires that could not match the vengeance their Master had promised to wreak upon their enemies that night.

 The men looked to Nathan, their Commander, for orders.
 A warm, foul wind blew from the north, carrying the stench of their foes across the land.
 Breathe it deep and remember it well, Nathan told himself, for by morning it will be gone.

 With the quiet attention of his brothers, he vaulted himself atop his warhorse.
 Each of the men gathered their reins in their hands, ready for his command.
 The earth was silent before them.
 A whisper would have penetrated the darkness for miles, but when he finally spoke he raised his voice strong and clear so no fault could be made in the hearing.